One of the benefits the guitar has over many other instruments is that you can easily play chords on it.

 Step 5: Add rhythmic subdivisions

 In order to keep things simple, in Step 3, each chord is just strummed once for the whole bar.

-While there’s nothing wrong in playing a chord at the beginning of the bar and let it ring for its entirety, it’s likely you will want to make your rhythm more interesting and fast-paced.
+While there’s nothing wrong with playing a chord at the beginning of the bar and letting it ring for its entirety, it’s likely you will want to make your rhythm more interesting and fast-paced.

 You do this by strumming each chord more than once in its bar, creating a more interesting rhythm.

 This example, for instance, uses the first chord progression in Step 3 but adds variety to the rhythm through the use of crotchets, quavers as well as a dotted crotchet in the last bar.

 So far you should have a phrase, with both words and melody, and the harmony (chords) that backs that phrase, with an interesting rhythm.

 In this step, you’ll just write more phrases that match, using the same harmony and rhythm, in order to come up with the song’s verses.